wp-plugins/easy-media-gallery/readme.txt

 > Take your media to the next level with [Easy Media Gallery Pro](http://ghozylab.com/plugins/easy-media-gallery-pro/pricing/), which gives you additional features such as:

 > * Super Easy to use for Beginners
-> * Create unlimited number of media
+> * Create unlimited number of media/gallery
 > * Adjustable Rows/Columns/Spacings
 > * Various Animation Types
 > * No coding, the plugin takes care of everything